Vitalii10973/DevOps_online_Lviv_2021Q4/m5/task 5.1/readme.md

 8. List the contents of the home directory using the ls command
 ![Screenshot_12](https://user-images.githubusercontent.com/93934367/148286012-539cdad7-c4dd-465b-9683-2d09bf9e9857.png)

+PART 2.

 9. Examine the tree command.

 ![Screenshot_14](https://user-images.githubusercontent.com/93934367/148286564-60b22388-d09a-4262-8cf5-55bd7b163e06.png)

 10. The "file" command can be used to determine the type of file (for example, text or binary).
-11. You can go back to your home directory from anywhere in the filesystem using cd~ or cd /home/user
+11. I can go back to MY home directory from anywhere in the filesystem using cd~ or cd /home/user
 12. To list only directories we can use ls -d */ . -l switch show us files and directories in long mode ( rights for file, id, who created file, date of creatin, name ).-a switch show us simple files and directories and system(hiden).

 13. -  create a subdirectory in the home directory;
     -  in this subdirectory create a file containing information about directories located in the root directory
     -  view the created file

 ![Screenshot_16](https://user-images.githubusercontent.com/93934367/148287278-60d2ac0f-04cd-405c-a39a-49b3c0059ad8.png)

    - copy the created file to your home directory using relative and absolute addressing.

 ![Screenshot_17](https://user-images.githubusercontent.com/93934367/148287455-0d424cbd-7edc-47ac-906a-cc33de73917f.png)

    -  delete the previously created subdirectory with the file requesting removal;
    -  delete the file copied to the home directory

 ![Screenshot_18](https://user-images.githubusercontent.com/93934367/148287700-59e1cca0-94a9-45b2-9f28-36aa44d68241.png)

 14. -  create a subdirectory testin the home directory;